Bureau du SLAM

 Mme J. Schemit

-The Prize is awarded every year by the SLAM
+The Prize is awarded every two years by SLAM

-The Salon International du Livre Ancien at the Grand Palais Paris is held every year in April/May.
+The Salon International du Livre Rare at the Grand Palais is held every year.

 >>> Alain Marchiset about the future of the rare book trade and the differences between the European and the American market